wittfabian/djangae/README.md

 In general, django's emulation of SQL ON DELETE constraints works with djangae on the datastore.
 Due to eventual consistency however, the constraints can fail.
 Take care when deleting related objects in quick succession, a PROTECT constraint can wrongly cause a ProtectedError when deleting an object that references a recently deleted one.
 Constraints can also fail to raise an error if a referencing object was created just prior to deleting the referenced one.
 Similarly, when using ON CASCADE DELETE (the default behaviour), a newly created referencing object might not be deleted along with the referenced one.

+## Transactions

+The following functions are available to manage transactions. **Do not use `google.appengine.ext.db.run_in_transaction` and friends, it will break**

+ - `djangae.db.transaction.atomic` - Decorator and Context Manager.
+Starts a new transaction, accepted `xg`, `indepedendent` and `mandatory` args
+ - `djangae.db.transaction.non_atomic` - Decorator and Context Manager.
+Breaks out of any current transactions so you can run queries outside the transaction
+ - `djangae.db.transaction.in_atomic_block` - Returns True if inside a transaction, False otherwise

 ## Contrib Applications

  - [Authentication with djangae.contrib.gauth](djangae/contrib/gauth/README.md)